 If staining anywhere, like the top, I am loving how easy Watco Danish Oil is to apply.
 It’s such a pretty and fast way to get a nice stained finish.
 I use it almost exclusively, lately.
 I only top that with polycrylic on table tops that need extra protection.
 Like the DIY Kids Desk with Storage I built for my boys.

 That’s it!
 You’ve finished this DIY Side Table Plans build.
 Step back and admire your amazing talent and beautiful table. 😉

 Or this beautiful, large L-Shaped Bench for your backyard.

 Feeling inspired?
-Now that you know how to build this sweet Side Table, get out there and build your own.
+Get out there and build your own with these DIY Side Table Plans.
 Follow the links above to get the things you’ll need.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!